Fall 2018 Program Schedule:

 Third Place - Women's U23 8+, Women's Open Dash

 TBC Racing is now offering a spring program designed primarily for athletes without a scholastic rowing option for the spring.
 The program will accept all athletes in grades 9-12; no prior rowing experience is required.
-See the pre-registration link below for additional information and the opportunity to get on the mailing list!

 No news currently found.